KhronosGroup/SPIRV-Tools/readme.md

 ## CHANGES (for tools hackers)

-2015-10-14
+2015-10-16
+* OpenCL extended instructions are supported, from version 1.0 Revision 1.
+* Capability dependencies for instructions and enums now match 0.99 Rev 32.
 * Very long instructions are supported, up to SPIR-V universal limits.
+* UTF-8 literal strings are supported.
+* Assembler support for numeric literals:
    * 32 and 64-bit floating point literals are encoded properly.
-* Signed and unsigned integers up to 64 bits wide are supported and encoded properly.
+   * Signed and unsigned integers of any width up to 64 bits are supported and encoded properly.
    * Hexadecimal literals are supported.
 See `syntax.md`.
    * Numeric literal arguments to `OpConstant`, `OpSpecConstant`, and `OpSwitch` are type- and range-checked.
-* Capability dependencies for instructions and enums now match 0.99 Rev 32.
+     The assembler checks that other literal numbers are non-negative integers.
+     That's the grammar works, at least for now.

 2015-10-02
 * Completed assembler support for [`!<integer>` syntax](syntax.md#immediate)